-&lt;sup>1 The Scoping Paper is not published.
+1 The Scoping Paper is not published.
 The Consultant had the opportunity to read it.

 The EU gives developing countries preferential access to its market under the Generalised System of Preference (GSP) trading arrangement (UNCTAD, 2015).
 GSP trading arrangements are non-reciprocal preferential trading arrangements that are not negotiated but are determined by the developed country providing the market access preferences under its specific GSP.
 The EU's GSP allows duty free access for most goods; for sensitive goods preferential tariffs hold.
-For countries that both ratify international conventions on human and social rights as well as environmental protection and introduce according legislation, better conditions with more duty-free goods (GSP+).
-Countries designated as being in the Least Development Country (LDC) group benefit from the Everything but Arms (EBA) initiative, which is another sub-scheme of GSP.
+For countries that both ratify international conventions on human and social rights as well as environmental protection and introduce according legislation, the EU grants better conditions with more duty-free goods (GSP+).
+Countries designated as being in the Least Development Country (LDC) group benefit from the Everything but Arms (EBA) initiative, which is another subscheme of GSP.
 In the case of the EBA initiative, the EU offers LDCs (including ACP LDCs) non-reciprocal duty-free, quota-free market access into the European Union.

-In 2007, six countries of the ESA region (Comoros, Madagascar, Mauritius, Seychelles, Zambia Zimbabwe) concluded an interim Economic Partnership Agreement with the EU.
+In 2007, six countries of the ESA region2 (Comoros, Madagascar, Mauritius, Seychelles, Zambia Zimbabwe) concluded an interim Economic Partnership Agreement with the EU.
 In 2009, four countries (Madagascar, Mauritius, Seychelles and Zimbabwe) signed the agreement, which has been provisionally applied for these countries since 14 May 2012.
 Mauritius and Seychelles started liberalising tariffs on EU imports in 2013 and Madagascar and Zimbabwe started liberalising in 2016 and 2017 respectively.
 The EPA foresees consecutive rounds of liberalisation over 10 years and the tariff liberalisation process should conclude in 2022.
 Comoros signed the agreement in July 2017 and ratified it in January 2019, with entry into force in February 2019.
-Comoros is therefore part of the negotiations to deepen the Agreement.
-The interim EPA between the EU and the five
+Comoros is therefore part of the negotiations to deepen the Source: European Commission, 2020